The Short Answer

 As a semiconductor-equipment company, revenue is highly cyclical and tied to chip-industry capital spending.
 This is a business and valuation consideration rather than a Sharia screen concern.

-Based on Kulicke and Soffa's most recent financial statements:
+Based on Kulicke and Soffa's Form 10-Q:

 Bottom Line